-1 which the variance is requested; a statement of whether the
+8 Most provisional variance applications are received by the 9 Illinois EPA in the form of a letter from the environmental staff 10 at the given facility.
+The Bureau of Water receives 11 approximately 25 provisional variance applications per year.
+12 Part 180 gives the Illinois EPA five days to accept or reject a 13 provisional variance application and 30 days to make a final 14 determination.

-- 2 applicant has been granted any provisional variances within the - 3 calendar year, and the terms and duration of such variances; a - 4 statement regarding the applicant's current permit status; and - 5 any Board orders in effect regarding the applicant's activities - 6 and any matters currently before the Board in which the applicant - 7 is a party. - 8 Most provisional variance applications are received by the - 9 Illinois EPA in the form of a letter from the environmental staff - 10 at the given facility.
-The Bureau of Water receives - 11 approximately 25 provisional variance applications per year. - 12 Part 180 gives the Illinois EPA five days to accept or reject a - 13 provisional variance application and 30 days to make a final - 14 determination. - In general, the Part 180 rules have worked well in - 16 clarifying for provisional variance applicants the documentation - 17 required for a complete application and the Illinois EPA's - 18 application review process.
-However, after 20 years of - 19 considering variance requests for provisional variances, the - 20 Illinois EPA believes that additional criteria in regard to
+In general, the Part 180 rules have worked well in clarifying for provisional variance applicants the documentation required for a complete application and the Illinois EPA's application review process.
+However, after 20 years of considering variance requests for provisional variances, the Illinois EPA believes that additional criteria in regard to emergency situations where power companies have been unable to meet their National Pollutant Discharge Elimination System permit conditions for the thermal component of their discharges and also meet their obligations to supply reliable power to their consumers.

-- 21 provisional variances from water temperature standards is - 22 warranted.
-In the past, a combination of severe drought and - 23 extremely hot weather, low river flows, elevated ambient river - 24 temperatures and decreased heat dissipation have created
+21 provisional variances from water temperature standards is 22 warranted.
+In the past, a combination of severe drought and 23 extremely hot weather, low river flows, elevated ambient river 24 temperatures and decreased heat dissipation have created